radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ## How Radius Utilizes AWS IAM Roles for Service Accounts (IRSA)

-### Key Concepts

-<u>AWS IAM role </u>

-An AWS IAM role is a set of permissions that define what actions are allowed and denied for an entity.
-The roles are can be assumed by entities such as AWS services or Kubernetes service-accounts.

-<u>AWS STS </u>

-AWS Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users.

-<u> AWS STS AssumeRole </u>

-The AssumeRole operation lets an entity to assume an IAM role and receive temporary security credentials associated with it.
-STS provides the temperory credentials to the requesting entity after authenticating and authorizing it.

-<u> AWS IAM Role for Service Accounts </u>

-AWS IRSA (IAM Role for Service Accounts) is the AWS feature that allows kubernetes service-account to assume an AWS Role.
-When configured for IRSA, service-account token that serves as ID for cluster: namespace: service-account is mounted as projected volume in the pod.
-This token is sent to STS to receive temporary short-lived credentials.
-These credentials can be used to manage AWS resources.

 ### Radius and AWS IRSA

 Radius allows management of AWS resources as part of your application.
 In order to achieve this, Radius stores 2 essential pieces of information -

 1. Cloud Provider Scope: This is the account-id and region to which the AWS resources are deployed.
 Cloud Provider Scope is stored as part of Radius environment.
-2. AWS Credential: THis is the RoleARN which would be assumed by Radius to deploy the AWS resources.
+2. AWS Credential:  An AWS IAM role is a set of permissions that define what actions are allowed and denied for an entity.
+The roles are can be assumed by entities such as AWS services or Kubernetes service-accounts.
+The RoleARN of IAM Role which would be assumed by Radius to deploy the AWS resources is stored as Radius AWS Credential.

 There are two Radius services that communicate with AWS to deploy the resources - UCP and Applications RP.